 Charges of assault are frequently linked with charges of battery, and though they are usually paired together they are for two separate crimes.
-Assault is attempting, or accomplishing, to commit violent injury to someone else (or putting them in a dangerous situation where it is likely they will be injured) while battery is for the intentional act of causing physical harm to another
+Assault is attempting or accomplishing, to commit a violent injury to someone else (or putting them in a dangerous situation where it is likely they will be injured), while battery is for the intentional act of causing physical harm to another

 Assault, in other words, is the risk (or threat) of violence and battery is for the act of violence itself.
 Just because you or your loved one have been arrested for assault does not mean anyone was actually physically harmed.
 In the state of Georgia, assault charges apply to the use of words as well as physical contact.
 For example, threatening to run someone over with a car or shoot them, if presented with enough menace, can be enough for a simple assault charge.

 Simple assault and simple battery are misdemeanor charges.
 This includes verbal threats or putting someone in harm’s way, and intentionally making contact to provoke (such as pushing someone).

 Aggravated assault and aggravated battery are felony charges.
 This includes the intent to murder, rob, or rape, use of a deadly weapon, instrument, object, or device against another.
 This could mean using your car to hit someone, a gun, knife, bomb, or blunt object.
 The aggravated battery portion of the charges is the result of inflicting intentionally serious injury – including serious disfigurement or loss of limb.

 Penalties for Assault / Assault & Battery Charges